vultr/whmcs-vultr/README.md

 # Vultr WHMCS Module

-## Note: This module is community driven as is it is not actively maintianed anymore.
+## Note: This module is community driven as it is not actively maintianed anymore.
 Pull requests that are submitted will be merged in.
 The Vultr platform offers a powerful, feature-rich API that allows users to control every aspect of their account.
 The Vultr WHMCS Module provides hosting providers with a fully automated solution that allows them to offer reliable Cloud Servers on the Vultr Platform to their customers.

 ## System Requirements